Building your freelance proofreader website

 Add calls to action that feel natural

-A call to action (CTA) does not need to be pushy.
-It simply needs to guide the reader.
+A call to action (CTA) doesn’t need to be pushy.
+It simply needs to guide your reader.
 For example:

 • Request a quote